Table of contents

 Annual salary and annualized salary are slightly different.

 An annual salary is a guaranteed amount that will be paid to a salaried employee who works a full year.
 Their hours are typically pre-agreed in their contract and don’t vary month-to-month—salaried employees don’t tend to receive overtime pay either.

 An annualized salary is an estimate of full-year pay for an hourly or part-time employee.
 An annualized salary reflects how much an employee is likely to make if they work consistently throughout the year.

 Note that annualized salary is different from annualized compensation.
-Annualized salary only includes an employee’s base pay, while annualized compensation includes base pay and all of an employee’s other benefits.
+Annualized salary only includes an employee’s base pay, while annualized compensation includes base pay and all employee benefits, too.

-Annualized compensation may include health insurance, paid time off, a retirement plan, subsidized child care, and any other benefits a company provides.
+Annualized compensation may include health insurance, paid time off (PTO), a retirement plan, subsidized child care, and any other benefits a company provides.

 When is Annualized Salary Used?

 Annualized salaries are typically used for hourly employees, part-time employees, or employees who do not work a full year.
 The latter category may include employees who start or leave a salaried position partway through a year.
 Annualized salary is also used for employees like teachers, who often work 10 months per year.

 Annualized salaries can be used for several different reason:

 - Employees receive a regular paycheck, which it easier for them to budget.